How orthodontic treatment works

 If your dentist has referred you to us for orthodontic treatment, or you are researching orthodontics yourself, you may be wondering what exactly treatment entails.
 We all know braces are used to straighten teeth, but how do they do it?

 Traditional orthodontic braces are made of three components: metal braces, archwires and elastic bands.
 The metal brackets are bonded to the surface of your teeth.
 The archwires, which are thin metal wires, then connect each of these brackets.
 Combined with elastic bands, the archwires provide a gentle force which slowly moves your teeth into the proper position.

-Orthodontics has come a long way since those days of traditional metal braces, which also went by the name ‘train tracks'.
-Now, you can choose clear ceramic or metal brackets and, in some cases, the color of your appliance.
+Orthodontics has come a long way since the days of traditional metal braces.
+Now, you can now choose clear ceramic or metal brackets and, in some cases, the color of your appliance.
 Wires are far less noticeable, and the latest materials are designed to move teeth faster with more comfort.
 In the case of Invisalign, no brackets and archwires are used at all!

-Treatment time varies between each patient and can last between one and three years depending on several factors including:
+Treatment time varies with each patient and can last between one and three years, depending on several factors including: